 - Embryo freezing, or “freeze-all” IVF

 While our fertility center is not a sperm bank, we do provide services to male cancer patients seeking to preserve their fertility through sperm freezing and long-term storage.

-In addition to coordinating sperm freezing, we also provide semen analysis to evaluate the quantity and quality of your sperm so that you can be sure to set enough aside for future attempts at pregnancy through intrauterine insemination (IUI) or in vitro fertilization (IVF).
-Sperm can be safely stored for decades, so it will be there for you whenever you’re ready to become a father.
+In addition to coordinating sperm freezing, we also provide semen analysis to evaluate the quantity and quality of your sperm.
+This will allow you to set enough aside for future attempts at pregnancy through intrauterine insemination (IUI) or in vitro fertilization (IVF).
+We can safely store sperm for decades.
+As a result, it will be there for you whenever you’re ready to become a father.

-For female cancer patients, egg freezing uses advanced cryopreservation techniques to preserve oocytes until you’re ready to try for a pregnancy.
-Eggs are retrieved through the IVF process, but are frozen rather than fertilized.
+For female cancer patients, egg freezing uses advanced cryopreservation techniques to preserve eggs until you’re ready to try for a pregnancy.
+Our doctors retrieve eggs through the IVF process, but we freeze them rather than fertilize them.

-Your fertility specialist will provide a thorough evaluation of your fertility potential as part of your fertility workup, carefully tailoring your IVF cycle to retrieve as many eggs as possible.
-When you’re ready to try for a baby, your eggs can be thawed and fertilized to create embryos.
+Your fertility specialist will provide a thorough evaluation of your fertility potential and carefully tailor your cycle to retrieve as many eggs as possible.
+When you’re ready to try for a baby, we can thaw your eggs and fertilize them to create embryos.

-Another option for men and women undergoing cancer treatment is a “freeze-all” IVF cycle, in which eggs are retrieved and fertilized, then all resulting embryos are frozen.
+Another option for men and women undergoing cancer treatment is a “freeze-all” IVF cycle.
+Our team will retrieve and fertilize eggs before freezing the resulting embryos.

 Once you’re ready to grow your family, you can opt for a frozen embryo transfer.
 With this option, couples can focus on cancer treatment, knowing that their future child or children already have an excellent chance at life.

 Cancer survivors can also opt for preimplantation genetic diagnosis (PGD), also known as preimplantation genetic testing for monogenic disorders (PGT-M) to screen their embryos for known genetic mutations.